-During 2014 a project aimed at reviewing and further reinforcing internal controls was implemented.
+During 2015, the project aimed at reviewing and further reinforcing internal controls was continued.
 It is our opinion that this review increases insight and awareness, provides explicit instructions and proposes a clear organisation in respect of internal controls.
-It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (item 7.4 in the Code).
+It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (item 7.3 of the Code).

-NIBE’s auditors have been elected at the AGM to serve for a period of one year.
+NIBE’s auditors were elected at the AGM to serve for a period of one year.

 The registered public accounting firm, KPMG AB, with Alf Svensson as senior auditor, have held the position of the company’s auditors since the AGM in 2013.